GSA/oscal-js/README.md

 ```
 oscal convert -f <path_to_input_file> -o <path_to_output_file>
 ```

+Replace `<path_to_input_file_or_folder>` with the path to the input OSCAL document or folder containing multiple OSCAL documents.
+Replace `<path_to_output_file_or_folder>` with the desired path for the converted output.

+The convert command now supports the following scenarios:

+1. Single file conversion:
+   - If the output path has a valid extension (.xml, .json, or .yaml), it will convert the input file to that specific format.
+   - If the output path doesn't have a valid extension, it will create a folder and convert the input file to all three formats (XML, JSON, and YAML), organizing them into subfolders.

+2. Folder conversion:
+   - If the input is a folder, it will convert all OSCAL documents in the folder to all three formats, creating subfolders for each format in the output directory.

+Examples:

+- Convert a single file to JSON:

 Replace <path_to_input_file> with the path to the input OSCAL document and <path_to_output_file> with the desired path for the converted output file.
 ### Scaffold
 To scaffold an OSCAL package, use the scaffold command: